TinuCH1976/link-library/readme.txt

 == Screenshots ==

 1. The Settings Panel used to configure the output of Link Library
-2. A sample output page, displaying a list of categories and the links for all categories.
+2. A sample output page, displaying a list of categories and the links for all categories in a table form.
+2. A second sample output showing a list of links with RSS feed icons and RSS preview link.